khushboop09/Gender-Classification/README.md

 # Gender-Classification
-Comparison of different classifiers using scikit-learn python library.
-Also compares the accuracy of each classifier and prints the best one.
+Comparison of different classifiers for gender classification using scikit-learn python library by comparing the accuracy of each classifier and displaying the best one.

-Classifiers used:
+# Classifiers used:
 1. Decision Tree
 2. SVM
 3. K Nearest Neighbor
 4. Random Forest

-Dataset:
+# Dataset:
 x=[Height, Weight, Shoe Size]
 y=[Gender]

-Dependencies required:
+# Dependencies required:
+1. Jupyter Notebook
-Scikit-learn python library, Numpy
+2. Scikit-learn python library
+3. Numpy

+# Motivation
+To dive into the world of Machine Learning with Python :D